 Entrants

 1. The Festival is open to amateur performers only.
 An amateur is defined as ‘a person who does not derive the main part of his/her income from that section of the art which he/she proposes to enter’.
-This rule does not apply to conductors.
+This rule does not apply to conductors or to teachers playing a duet part in class P1.

-2. Entrants must comply with the age limit where applicable, the age on 1st September, 2024, being deemed to be the age for the purpose of entry.
+2. Entrants must comply with the age limit where applicable, being the age on 1st September for the year of the Festival: this is deemed to be the age for the purpose of entry.
 Proof, if requested, must be produced.
-Date of birth must be shown on the entry form, where required.
+Date of birth must be shown on the online entry relevant page, where required.

 Entries